Motorcycle Work Stand

 Article by Mark Trotta

-The stand in my garage was designed and built by a local fabricator.
+The stand in my garage was designed and built by a local metal fabricator.
 It was built before lift stands were commonly available.

 Work Stand Dimensions